Kreolwolf1/factory-nodejs/lib/auth/readme.md

 auth.use(config.uaa);
 ```

-After `ensureAuthenticated` has been initialized as a middleware for all the routes, it will redirect a user to the login page when this user has not been authenticated or the URL is not found in the list of unsecure URLs.
+After `ensureAuthenticated` has been initialized as a middleware for all the routes, it will redirect a user to the login page whenever this user has not been authenticated or if the URL is not found in the list of unsecure URLs.
 By default, this list contains only three URLs: `/login`, `/auth/callback`, and `/logout`, though you can extend this list using the `addUnsecureUrl` method:

 ```js
 auth.addUnsecureUrl('/foobar');